701am

 iii.

-Article III · For your AI
+Tool III · For your AI

 Twenty-eight earned-media skills your AI agent can read.
 Pitch craft, journalist research, the humanizer.
 Plain markdown.
 MIT licensed.
-Free to clone, fork, and ship.

-• ii.
+• i.
 28 skills, 1 rule

 • iii.
 Claude Code or Cowork